google/streetview-publish-client-libraries/README.md

 photo.
 With this API, any app can offer an interface for positioning, connecting, and uploading user-generated Street View images.

-This library provides code to call this API from several languages including C#, Java, go, JavaScript, php, python, and ruby.
+This library provides code to call this API from several languages including Java, JavaScript, and python.

 ## Python